 Mortgage loans receivable are collateralized by the underlying homes.
-The Organization reviews each mortgage for collectability, the fair value of the respective collateralized home, and based on actual and anticipated losses, records an impairment if the carrying value of the mortgage loan exceeds the fair value of the underlying collateral.
-Mortgages that become over 90 days delinquent are turned over to an attorney for collection.
+The Organization reviews each mortgage for collectability, the fair value of the respective collateralized home, and based on actual and anticipated losses, records impairment losses if the carrying value of the mortgage loan exceeds the fair value of the underlying collateral.
+Payments that have not been received within 15 days of the due date are determined to be past due.
+Mortgages that become over 90 delinquent are turned over to an attorney for collection.
 If the homeowner does not cure the default, the Organization forecloses on the home, at which time the mortgage loan receivable is written off and the home is put back into inventory for resale at a value equal to costs to foreclose on the home and the carrying value of the defaulted mortgage.